alexbowers/blog/content/post/haproxy-saas-custom-domains.md

 Then we should be in a much better position.

-It would allow us to more easily perform upgrades on our application servers,
+It would allow us to more easily perform upgrades on our application servers.

 The possibilities for upgrades were plentiful; whether that be changing from Apache to Nginx, adding more servers to the clusters easily or even moving to completely different architecture in the backend (for example, NodeJS instead of Apache + PHP).